-High-resolution maps of earth surface deformation, which are becoming available through the NASA UAVSAR program, are available in public archives for scientific interpretation, but primarily as bulky downloads.
-Selection through browsers and initial exploratory analysis have been tedious.
+High-resolution maps of earth surface deformation are available in public archives for scientific interpretation, but primarily as bulky downloads.
+The NASA UAVSAR archive of airborne radar interferograms delivers very high resolution (approximately seven meter ground pixels) and so makes problems of remote file handling the more pressing.
+Data exploration, requiring data selection and exploratory analysis have been tedious.
 QuakeSim has implemented an archive of UAVSAR data in a web service and browser system based on GeoServer (http://geoserver.org).
 This supports a variety of services that supply consistent maps, raster image data, and GIS objects including standard earthquake faults.
 Browsing the database is supported by initially displaying GIS-referenced thumbnail images of the radar displacement maps.
 Access is also provided to image metadata and links for full file downloads, when desired.
-One of the most widely used features is the QuakeSim Line-Of-Sight profile tool, which calculates the radar-observed displacement (from an unwrapped interferogram product) along a line specified through a web browser.
-Displacement values along a cross section are updated to a plot on the screen as the user interactively redefines the endpoints of the line and the sampling density.
-The profile and also a plot of the ground height are available as ascii text files for further examination, without any need to download the full radar file.
+One of the most widely used features is the QuakeSim Line-Of-Sight profile tool, which calculates the radarobserved displacement (from an unwrapped interferogram product) along a line specified through a web browser.
+Displacement values along a profile are updated to a plot on the screen as the user interactively redefines the endpoints of the line and the sampling density.
+The profile and also a plot of the ground height are available as CSV (text) files for further examination, without any need to download the full radar file.
 Additional tools allow the user to select a polygon overlapping the radar displacement image, specify a downsampling rate, and extract a modest sized grid of observations for display or for inversion, for example with the QuakeSim Simplex inversion tool which estimates a consistent fault geometry and slip model.